absinthe-graphql/absinthe/README.md

 ## Specification Implementation

+Absinthe is currently targeting the [GraphQL Working Draft](https://facebook.github.io/graphql), dated October 2015.

-Explained using the following scale:
+Here's the basic status, using the following scale:

 * *Missing*: Sorry, nothing done yet!
 * *Partial*: Some work done.
 May be used in a limited, experimental fashion, but